sderose/zsh_argparse/docs/zerg_types.md

 zerg's types serve the same purpose as values for the `type` argument of Python's `argparse.add_argument`.
 They mean that a given string *can be interpreted as* the given type.
-So in argument parsing (whether in zsh or Python), saying "type=int` means the command line items must be a string that amounts to a decimal integer, such as "64" (in ASCII, Unicode, or whatever encoding your terminal and Python are using).
+So in argument parsing (whether in zsh or Python), saying `type=int` means the command line items must be a string that amounts to a decimal integer, such as "64". zerg provides `--type int` with that same meaning.

-zerg provides `--type int`, with that same meaning but it also provides for other conventions, such as `hexint` which requires a base-16 expression such as "0xA0".
-While this also typically  represent an integer value to be stored, what it actually constrains (like Python argparse's `type`) is what strings the user can use to express that type.
+Zerg also adds types that distinguish *string representation* of values, such as `hexint` for a base-16 expression such as "0xA0". argparse could have done this by using `int(arg, 0)` instead of just `int(arg)` internally, but it doesn't (as of this writing).
+I consider it common enough to just provide off-the-shelf (batteries, y'know).
-Similarly, zerg's `octint` requires a base-8 value such as "0100" (also equal to decimal 64), and `anyint` allows any of 999, 0777, 0xFFFF, or 0b10110111.
+Likewise, zerg's `octint` requires a base-8 value such as "0o100" `binint` like "0b10110111", and `anyint` which allows any of the 4 bases.

-In addition, there are convenience types for things like dates, times, urls, and some important mathematical types such as `prob`, `logprob`, and `complex`.
-Tensors are not (yet) supported.
+In addition, there are convenience types for things like dates, times, urls, pids, and some important mathematical types such as `prob`, `logprob`, and `complex`.
+Tensors have rudimentary support, represented as whitespace separated sequences of "(", ")", and floats.

 The types are listed in a zsh associative array named `zerg_types`, which is created by `zerg_setup.sh`.
 Each has its name (all lower case) as the key, and the value is a near-equivalent Python type.
-The Python type is used mainly by `zerg_to_argparser()`.
+The Python type is used mainly by `zerg_to_argparser()`. "zergtypename" is itself a zerg type.

 ==Type-related functions==

 Each type has a tester named `is_` plus the (lower case) type name, such as `is_int`.
 These return code 0 (success) if the string passed fits the type.
 If the string does not match the type, return code 1 is returned and a message is printed (unless the function was given the `-q` option (for quiet).
+A few of the is_xxx functions offer options, such as is_pid checking whether a process not only exists, but is signalable.

 Other functions provided by `zerg_types.sh`:

-* `is_type_name [name]` -- succeeds if `name` is a know type name

-* `is_of_type [name] [string]` -- this is just another way to run the `is_` function for the given type name
+* `is_of_type [name] [string]` -- this is just another way to run the `is_` function for the given zerg type name.
+Very handy if you have a type name in a variable (such as in an EDDA object definition).

 * `zerg_ord [char]` returns the numeric code point for the character